 In year 2019, old VHS are sold 30 THB only.
 Some collectors are still looking for them to find old Thai movies never released on VCD or DVD format, or to get a version with sharper picture compared to a VCD.
 A VHS can have a picture quality similar to a DVD if transfer is done properly.

 Nowadays VHS tapes have no more value.
-It is worth 2 or 3 baht.
+It is worth 2 or 3 baht if a batch is purchased.
 Collectors, looking for rare films released in VHS but never in VCD/DVD, have to buy whole stock from former VHS stores in order to assume their passion.